karloscarweber/kowfm25/_posts/2024-12-15-the-wren-programming-language.markdown

 Computer processors each have their own dialect of instructions. x86, RISC-V, ARM, etc...
 Learning to write programs for each specific architecture is arduous.
 So some smart folks decided that they would write a program that would transform simpler instructions, into the specific instructions of a processor.
 A compiler.

-Compilers have quite a few parts, but the top most part, called the front end, scans code in it's particular language, and translates them into tokens.
+Compilers have quite a few parts, but the top most part, called the front end, scans code in it's particular language, and translates it into tokens.
 String, Number, Name, Operator.
 Then takes these tokens and translates them into the machine code of whatever computer your targeting.

 Scripting languages are a bit different.
 Instead of compiling the code to native machine code, scripting languages compile your code into an intermediate, but internally represented Byte Code.
 The scripting language then runs the byte code through it's Virtual Machine or VM, and executes the program accordingly.